There was no late-night talk show guest quite like Norm Macdonald

 “The girl sitting to your left is in the movie,” O’Brien shouts back, and Macdonald promises to see it “for Courtney.”

 “I would see any movie with this girl in it.
-She’s a beautiful lady, and a talented, nice talk-show guest,” Macdonald says.
+She’s a beautiful lady, and a talented, nice talk show guest,” Macdonald says.

 Finally, Thorne-Smith announces the name of the movie: “Chairman of the Board.”